Trump reacts to Georgia indictment for first time on camera: ‘I have four of them now’ - KTVZ

 After the 41-count Georgia indictment was unsealed Monday, Trump railed against the state charges on social media and announced plans to hold a “news conference” regarding his baseless claims of election fraud.

+Thursday evening, however, Trump wrote on Truth Social that the event was “no longer necessary” because his legal team would present the evidence to support his claims in court.

+In a post, Trump said, “Rather than releasing the Report on the Rigged & Stolen Georgia 2020 Presidential Election on Monday, my lawyers would prefer putting this, I believe, Irrefutable & Overwhelming evidence of Election Fraud & Irregularities in formal Legal Filings as we fight to dismiss this disgraceful Indictment by a publicity & campaign finance seeking D.A., who sadly presides over a record breaking Murder & Violent Crime area, Atlanta.
+Therefore, the News Conference is no longer necessary!”

-However, the “news conference” heralded by the former president has been cast into serious doubt and is now unlikely to go forward in any substantive capacity, if it happens at all, multiple sources familiar with the planning told CNN.
+Earlier Thursday, multiple sources familiar with the planning told CNN that the “news conference” was unlikely to go forward in any substantive capacity, if it were to happen at all.

 Trump had informed a few of his advisers about the press event he announced for Monday at 11 a.m. at his Bedminster golf club.
 In the days since that post, Trump has been advised against holding one and cautioned that it could complicate his ongoing legal issues, one person told CNN.